x Challenges and Discrimination

 What is inquiry?

-Inquiry is a multi-step process used to formulate questions, gather, organize, and analyse information, evaluate and draw conclusions, and communicate results.
+Inquiry is a multi-step process used to formulate questions, gather, organize, and analyze information, evaluate and draw conclusions, and communicate results.
 Although the stages are not always done in the same order, the following graphic is from the Ontario Ministry of Education which provides a summary of these steps.

 Examine the diagram to review how the steps relate.